Ares-Developers/Ares-docs/new/makeinfantryowner.rst

 :tagdef:`[Animation]MakeInfantryOwner=enumeration invoker|killer|victim|civilian|special|neutral|random`
   Specifies which house will own the resulting :type:`InfantryType` that gets created after this animation has played.
-The animation's re-mappable colors will be shown in that house's color, if not noted otherwise.
+The animation's remappable colors will be shown in that house's color, if not noted otherwise.
 Defaults to :value:`invoker`.